bbauska/JS-Animated-Slideshow/README.md

 }
 </pre>

-This is causing a problem now that the <span>moveElement</span> function is being called whenever the user hovers over a link.
+<p>This is causing a problem now that the <span>moveElement</span> function is being
+called whenever the user hovers over a link.
 Regardless of whether or not the previous call to the function has finished moving the image, the function is being asked to move the same element somewhere else.
-In other words, the <span>moveElement</span> function is attempting to move the same element to two different places at once, and the movement variable has become the rope in a tug of war.
+In other words, the <span>moveElement</span> function is attempting to move the same element to two different places at once, and the movement variable has become the rope in a tug of war.</p>

-As the user quickly moves from link to link, there is a backlog of events building up in the <span>setTimeout</span> queue.
-We can flush out this backlog by using <span>clearTimeout</span>:
+<p>As the user quickly moves from link to link, there is a backlog of
+events building up in the <span>setTimeout</span> queue.
+We can flush out this backlog by using <span>clearTimeout</span>:</p>

 <pre>clearTimeout(movement);</pre>

-But if this statement is executed before movement has been set, we'll get an error.
-We can't use a local variable:
+<p>But if this statement is executed before movement has been set, we'll
+get an error.
+We can't use a local variable:</p>

 <pre>var movement = setTimeout(repeat,interval);</pre>

-If we do that, the <span>clearTimeout</span> statement won't work; the movement variable will no longer exist.
-We can't use a global variable.
+<p>If we do that, the <span>clearTimeout</span> statement won't work; the movement
+variable will no longer exist.
+We can't use a global variable.</p>

-We can't use a local variable.
+<p>We can't use a local variable.
 We need something in between.
-We need a variable that applies just to the element being moved.
+We need a
+variable that applies just to the element being moved.</p>

-Element-specific variables do exist.
-In fact, we've been using them all the time.
-What I've just described is a property.
+<p>Element-specific variables do exist.
+In fact, we've been using them all
+the time.
+What I've just described is a property.</p>

-Until now, we've used properties provided by the DOM:
+<p>Until now, we've used properties provided by the DOM: <span>element.firstChild</span>,
-<span>element.firstChild</span>, <span>element.style</span>, and so on.
-You can also
-assign your own properties:
+<span>element.style</span>, and so on.
+You can also assign your own properties:</p>

 <pre>element.property = value</pre>

-If you wanted, you could create a property called <span>foo</span> with a value of <span>&quot;bar&quot;:</span>
+<p>If you wanted, you could create a property called <span>foo</span> with a value of <span>&quot;bar&quot;:</span></p>

 <pre>element.foo = &quot;bar&quot;;</pre>

-It's just like creating a variable.
-The difference is that the variable belongs just to that element.
+<p>It's just like creating a variable.
+The difference is that the variable belongs just to that element.</p>

-Let's change movement from being a global variable to a property of the element being moved, <span>elem</span>.
+<p>Let's change movement from being a global variable to a property of the element being moved,
+<span>elem</span>.</p>

-That way, we can test for its existence and, if it exists, use
+<p>That way, we can test for its existence and, if it exists, use <span>clearTimeout</span>.</p>
-<span>clearTimeout</span>.

 <pre>
 function moveElement(elementID,final_x,final_y,interval) {